-Joseph Dennis brings “a sweet and gleaming tenor of unforced beauty” (New York Times) to the opera world, as he has become one of the most exciting tenor voices performing on the international opera stage today.
+Emmy winning tenor, Joseph Dennis brings “a sweet and gleaming tenor of unforced beauty” (New York Times) to the opera world as one of the most exciting tenor voices performing on the international opera stage today.
 He first gained international attention in the summer of 2014, when he stepped into the title role at short notice in Huang Ruo’s opera Dr. Sun Yat-sen (American premiere, Santa Fe Opera), singing the complete role in Mandarin Chinese, and to great acclaim.

 In the upcoming 2020-21 season, Mr. Dennis will perform many roles with the Semperoper Dresden.
 He will sing his role debuts as Lensky in Tchaikovsky's Eugene Onegin as well as Baron Kronthal in Lorzing's Der Wildschütz.
 He will also reprise his most often performed role of Tamino in a new production of Die Zauberflöte.
 Other roles will include 3rd Shepherd/2nd Spirit in Monteverdi's L'Orfeo directed by Rolando Villazon, Conte di Lerma in Verdi's Don Carlo, and Pong in Puccini's Turandot.

 In previous seasons at the Semperoper Dresden Mr. Dennis performed several roles including Belmonte in Die Entführung aus dem Serail, Tamino in Die Zauberflöte, Don Ottavio in Don Giovanni, Brighella in Ariadne auf Naxos, The Steuermann in Der Fliegende Holländer, Pylades in Iphigenie aus Tauris, Ferrando in Cosi fan Tutte, as well as Jacquino in Fidelio.

 Mr. Dennis’ engagements in the 2017-18 season included his debuts with Opera Memphis as Alfredo in La Traviata, North Carolina Opera as Duke in Rigoletto and with Virginia Opera as Edgardo in Lucia di Lammermoor, and the Governor in Candide with the Warsaw Philharmonic.
 He finished the season as Tamino in The Magic Flute with Central City Opera.